 Solar Powered Waste Water Treatment

-The FilterPod sewage treatment plant can be artificially vented using a 3 watt fan, which can be Solar Powered if no mains electricity is available.
+The Fan Box uses a 12v motor and has a very low power demand of 0.005Kw (5W) which can be Solar Powered if no mains electricity is available.
 It is the FIRST and ONLY solar powered sewage treatment plant in Europe and we are proud that is our UK product and design.

 As a 'chimney effect' is no longer needed, it does not matter if the SVP is shorter than 5 metres.